How We Got Started

 Chiks (Children’s Homes In Kerala State, India) a small but very active charity, was launched and registered before the turn of the century.
 Today we are providing for more than 200 children in three orphanages, and we are developing a farm.
 For most boys and girls brought to us, or who appear at the gates after years of cruelty or neglect, life had been one of indescribable poverty.
 No proper home, inadequate meals, little or no health care.
 Seldom any education.

 We rescue poor children.
 Often from forest tribal communities but also from streets and railway stations.
-At the start in 1996, when our first orphanage opened, we had little real understanding about the real need in India where, as experience told us, the division between the well-off and the penniless masses is so starkly defined.
+At the start in 1996, when our first orphanage opened, we had little real understanding about the real need in India where, as experience has taught us, the division between the well-off and the penniless masses is so starkly defined.
 Our story has always been about providing a happy Home with total healthcare, and introducing regular education into children’s lives.
 All of that leading to a real opportunity to free each child from what had been an unbroken cycle of generational poverty.

 Mary Mathews was brought up to actively care for humanity.
 While I found funding from UK friends, her selfless drive and commitment (trained as she’d been by her charitable parents and later alongside Mother Teresa) saw our work flourish and expand.